There are currently no products in the cart.

 Table of Contents

-Skipping Breakfast and Weight Gain
+⫸Does Skipping Breakfast Lead to Weight Gain?

 One might think that omitting breakfast leads to overeating later in the day, since a breakfast skipper may be starving by the time noon rolls around.
 If a commuter rushes out the door without having an energy bar or toast, then it is assumed that they’ll break down by midday, and end up eating a thousand-calorie muffin, or a pastry.

 Many people tend to believe this habit will lead to large amounts of weight gain.
-There is also, perhaps, a psychology perception that someone who skips breakfast is not looking after their health like they should.
+There is also, perhaps, a psychological perception that someone who skips breakfast is not looking after their health like they should.
 A breakfast skipper isn’t thinking about what to eat, in the morning, so of course, they’ll also be thoughtless later on…right?
 However, this is not necessarily the case.

 Take a look at this study published in Physiology & Behavior.(3) They gathered both breakfast-eaters and breakfast-skippers.
 The researchers gave some participants a high-carbohydrate breakfast, a high-fiber breakfast, and one group no breakfast.

-Then, all study-participants tracked their caloric intake throughout their day.
+Then, all study participants tracked their caloric intake throughout their day.
 It was found that the dieters who skipped breakfast, ended up taking in fewer calories when compared to the breakfast consumers.
 Despite skipping the first meal of the day, they didn’t eat any more than anyone else – they weren’t any less hungry, and they ended up reducing their energy intake.

 Breakfast lovers will claim that an early meal gives your metabolism – the rate at which our body burns calories – a jumpstart.
 If your body has less energy, it could be reasoned, the metabolism will slow to conserve the little energy it has.